salonigoel29/Predicting-Rental-Bike-Sharing-Demand/README.md

 # Predicting-Rental-Bike-Sharing-Demand
-– Forecasted the bike rental demand using of Bike Sharing program in Washington DC, using Random Forest, based on historical usage patterns
+- Built a model using Random Forest Regression model to forecast the bike rental demand of Bike Sharing program in Washington, DC based on historical usage patterns.
+[Tech stack: Python, scikit-learn, numpy, pandas, seaborn, matplotlib]